Friday, December 31, 2010

 An Architectural History of Social Networking

-@ruskin147 is in California to meet the networking pioneers, including Stuart Brand.
+@ruskin147 is in California to meet the networking pioneers, including Stewart Brand.

-In 1994, Brand wrote a brilliant and controversial book about architecture, How Buildings Change, which among other things contained a theory about evolutionary change in complex systems based on earlier work by the architect Frank Duffy.
+In 1994, Brand wrote a brilliant and controversial book about architecture, How Buildings Change, which among other things contained a theory about evolutionary change in complex systems based on earlier work by the architect Frank Duffy and the ecologist Robert O'Neill.
 The theory was then known as Shearing Layers; Brand now prefers to call it Pace Layering.
 If there is a difference between the two, Shearing Layers is primarily a descriptive theory about how change happens in complex systems, while Pace Layering is primarily an architectural principle for the design of resilient systems of systems.

 In the original Shearing Layers theory, the slowest-moving layer is known as Site.
 In the context of physical buildings, this is the geographical setting, the urban location, and the legally defined lot, whose boundaries and context outlast generations of ephemeral buildings [via Wikipedia].